Both of my daughters were born in November and after the first few crazy weeks at home, I was ready to go outside and enjoy the fresh air.

 However, it was the end of December by then and the low temperature and the wind chill ruined my plans.
 There was no ignoring the reality that was knocking on my door – It was cold outside.

 I’m used to the cold winter.
 After all, if you live in Canada, you can’t survive the long winter without being able to tolerate the cold.
 But the very thought of taking my newborn baby outside when the temperature is below 0, really freezes my brain.
+I feel like everyone would agree that Maternity leave can be challenging during the wintertime.

 So is that it?
 If I have a winter baby, should I stay at home all the time?